 This recipe uses one of my favorite substitute sweeteners, Swerve, and coconut flour, a great alternative to regular flour if you eat gluten-free, grain-free, or keto.
 And it only has 3g of net carbs per slice!
 Start by greasing the sides of a 9-inch springform pan and lining the bottom with parchment; set aside.
 Sift together 2/3 cup coconut flour, cocoa powder, and 2 tsp baking powder over a bowl.
 Stir until well-mixed.
 Set aside.

-In a large microwave-safe bowl, add 3/4 cup chopped baking chocolate and 8 tbsp salted butter.
+In a large microwave-safe bowl, add 3/4 cup chopped baking chocolate, and 8 tbsp salted butter.
 Microwave until just melted in 30-second intervals, stirring in between.
 Add 8 oz.
-Swerve, 1 cup warm coffee, and 1 tsp vanilla to the chocolate mixture whisking them in until dissolved.
+Swerve, 1 cup of warm coffee and 1 tsp vanilla into the chocolate mixture whisking them in until dissolved.
 Here is a list of quality coffee beans to help you find the perfect flavor for your cake.

 Add eggs, whisking until smooth.
 Gradually add and whisk coconut flour mixture.
 Pour the batter into the prepared pan.
 Let it rest for about 10 minutes while you preheat the oven to 300 F. Bake at 300 F for 55 minutes or until a toothpick comes out mostly clean.
 Let the cake cool in the pan for 30 minutes.
 Spread a layer of sugar-free ganache over the cake, slice, and enjoy!

 2. Almond Flour Fig Cake